How To File Bankruptcy for Free in Montana

 Your creditors are invited to attend the meeting and can either just observe or ask you questions while you are under oath and on the record.
 The majority of 341 meetings take place without any creditors making an appearance.
 It’s often not worth a creditor’s expense to attend.

-Dealing with Your Car
+Deal With Your Car

 In the rural areas of Montana, it’s difficult to manage without a car.
 Even if you’re a Bozeman city dweller, a car can be a necessity.
 Naturally, you worry about how your car will be handled if you file a Chapter 7 bankruptcy in Montana.
-You have options, but they vary depending on whether you own your car free and clear, or it’s still being financed or leased
+You have options, but they vary depending on whether you own your car free and clear, or it’s still being financed or leased.

 If you own your car free and clear, you’ll likely be able to keep your car as long as it is fully covered by one of the available exemptions in Montana.
 Cars are exempt up to $4,000 in Montana for single filers.
 If you still owe on a car loan or lease and your monthly payments are current and within your budget, you can enter into a reaffirmation agreement with the creditor that holds the loan.
 If you do this, you agree to continue paying the loan even after filing for bankruptcy.